Failure detection - TypeScript SDK feature guide

 });

-How to Heartbeat an Activity
+Heartbeat an Activity

 An Activity Heartbeat is a ping from the Worker Process that is executing the Activity to the Temporal Service.
 Each Heartbeat informs the Temporal Service that the Activity Execution is making progress and the Worker has not crashed.
-If the Temporal Service does not receive a Heartbeat within a Heartbeat Timeout time period, the Activity will be considered failed and another Activity Task Execution may be scheduled according to the Retry Policy.
+If the Temporal Service does not receive a Heartbeat within a Heartbeat Timeout time period, the Activity will be considered as timed out and another Activity Task Execution may be scheduled according to the Retry Policy.

 Heartbeats may not always be sent to the Temporal Service—they may be throttled by the Worker.
+Heartbeat throttling may lead to Cancellation getting delivered later than expected.

-export async function example(sleepIntervalMs = 1000): Promise<void> {
+export async function myActivity(): Promise<void> {

 for (let progress = 1; progress <= 1000; ++progress) {

-await sleep(sleepIntervalMs);
+await sleep('1s');

 heartbeat();